 The guidelines do not make a specific recommendation regarding these tests.
 Although deregulated gene expression, miRNA expression and global/gene specific methylation have been reported to impact outcome in AML, these are currently non-standardized and experimental studies that have not been widely incorporated into clinical practice.
 As advances in the technical aspects of this testing take place, and a larger body of evidence supports their clinical relevance, then more laboratories may begin to investigate incorporation of these studies into their workup of AL.

-Statement 23 suggests that if a patient is going to need immediate transfer to another institution with expertise in treating acute leukemia, that the primary institution defers invasive procedures.
+Statement 23 suggests that a primary institution defer invasive procedures if a patient needs immediate transfer to another institution with expertise in treating acute leukemia.
 Won’t deferring invasive procedures delay diagnosis and possibly interfere with patients being admitted into certain treatment centers?